Zero-free regions of the Riemann zeta function and approximation in weighted Dirichlet spaces: Zero-free regions of the Riemann zeta function

 Suppose, for the moment, that Proposition \ref{lemC} is proved.
+What is the connection with the Prime Number Theorem?

-\begin{demode}{\emph{Prime Number Theorem}.} Let $p=1$ and $\alpha=-2$ in Proposition \ref{lemC}.
-Then $\{F_m\}_{m\geq 1}$ is a bounded sequence in $X^1_{-2}$ norm.
-In addition, for $\alpha < -2$ the sequence of functions $\{F_m\}_{m \geq 1}$ converges to zero in $X^1_\alpha$-norm so $\{F_m\}$ converges pointwise to zero.
-Now, $X^1_{-2}$ is a functional Banach space such that the span of the point evaluation linear functionals are dense in its dual space.
-Hence, $\{F_m\}_{m \geq 1}$ is a weakly convergent sequence (to zero) in $X^1_{-2}$ (see \cite[Proposition 1.2]{CowenMcCluer}).
-Now, Mazur's Lemma (see \cite[Theorem 1, Chapter II]{Diestel}, for instance) yields the existence of a sequence of convex combinations $\{S_N\}_{N \in \N}$ that is actually convergent to zero in the space norm, and hence, upon applying Theorem \ref{thmA}, the Prime Number Theorem follows. \end{demode}
+Let $p=2$ and $\alpha=-3$ in Proposition \ref{lemC}.
+Then $\{F_m\}_{m\geq 1}$ is a bounded sequence in $X^2_{-3}$ norm.
+In addition, for $\alpha < -3$ the sequence of functions $\{F_{m_k}\}_{k \geq 1}$, where $m_k = 2^{2^k}$, converges to zero in $V:=X^2_\alpha$-norm.
+Accordingly, $\{F_{m_k}\}_{k \geq 1}$ converges pointwise to zero.
+Now, $X^2_{-3}$ is a functional Banach space such that the span of the point evaluation linear functionals are dense in its dual space.
+Hence, $\{F_{m_k}\}_{k \geq 1}$ is a weakly convergent sequence (to zero) in $X^2_{-3}$ (see \cite[Proposition 1.2]{CowenMcCluer}).
+Now, Mazur's Lemma (see \cite[Theorem 1, Chapter II]{Diestel}, for instance) yields the existence of a sequence of convex combinations $\{S_N\}_{N \geq 1}$ that is actually convergent to zero in the space norm.

+Unfortunately, this argument does not work with the extreme case $p=1$, but we can at least derive the following statement directly from Theorem \ref{thmA}: \begin{corollary} Suppose that $\{F_m\}_{m\in\N}$ satisfy $\|F_m\|_{1,-2}$ tends to $0$ as $m$ tends to $\infty$.
+Then, the Prime Number Theorem follows. \end{corollary} We will later see that from a well known equivalent formulation of the Prime Number Theorem, the assumption in this hypothesis can be shown.

 At this point, it is worthy to note that those $\alpha$'s satisfying the last statement of Proposition \ref{lemC} must have a maximum threshold.
 From applying Theorem \ref{thmA} to the sequence $F_m$, larger zero-free regions of the Riemann zeta function would be deduced.
 Indeed, if such an estimate was available for $\|F_m\|_{1,-3/2}$ or $\|F_m\|_{p, c}$ for $p \in (1,2]$ and $c > -1-\frac{p}{2}$, it would mean the Riemann zeta function would have no non-trivial zeros at all, but the existence of some such zeros were even known to Riemann.